ArchaeoStat/ArchaeoPhases/cran-comments.md

 ## Test environments
-* local OS X install, R 3.6.3
+* Local R installation: R 4.3.0
+* Ubuntu (on GitHub Actions): R devel, release, oldrel
+* Windows (on GitHub Actions and win-builder): R devel, release, oldrel
-* Pop!_OS (Ubuntu 18.04), R 3.6.3
+* MacOS (on GitHub Actions): R release
-* win-builder (devel and release)

 ## R CMD check results

-❯ checking package dependencies ...
-NOTE
-  Package suggested but not available for checking: ‘ArchaeoPhases.dataset’

-0 errors ✔ | 0 warnings ✔ | 1 note ✖
+0 errors | 0 warnings | 2 notes

-This note refers to a 'drat' repository, ArchaeoPhases.dataset, that we created to hold large data sets previously distributed with the ArchaeoPhases package but that exceed current CRAN guidelines for package size.

-* This is a revised release.
+* Some links in the documentation point to articles behind paywalls that may return a 403 error.
+* Suggested package 'ArchaeoData' is available through our repository on R-universe (https://archaeostat.r-universe.dev).
+This data package is too large to be submitted to CRAN.

+## revdepcheck results

+We checked 2 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages